Guitar Build Process

 I hgave also tried a 10" radius, but hammering approach must be different (see below)

-Bending wheel is not perfectly even, keep removing fretwire
+My bending wheel is not perfectly even, the remedy is to keep removing fretwire

 and reinserting with crank at different clock positions